MLB delays opening day to mid-May at earliest due to virus - KVIA

 MLB called off the rest of the spring training schedule on Thursday and said opening day, which had been scheduled for March 26, was postponed for at least two weeks.
 Teams and players agree that two to four weeks of additional spring training will be needed before the regular season begins.

+Under an agreement last week, between MLB and the players’ association, players are allowed to decide whether to stay at spring training or go home, but some teams have ignored that deal and told players to leave.

+“There should be no organized activities in the camps,” Manfred told the Post-Dispatch.
+“We did agree with the MLBPA that spring training sites would remain open, but the thought there is with a skeleton crew, really to give players some place to use a gym, as opposed to being forced out into a public gym and the like.
+And we’re really encouraging players to make a decision as to where they want to be over an extended period of time and get to that location as soon as possible.”

-The Major League Baseball Players Association sent an email to agents on Monday saying that for players who went home or to their team’s regular-season city it would pay $1,100 allowances through April 9 to players on 40-man rosters as of March 13.
+The players’ association sent an email to agents on Monday saying that for players who went home or to their team’s regular-season city it would pay $1,100 allowances through April 9 to players on 40-man rosters as of March 13.
 That amount also would go to players with minor league contracts at big league spring training who were on 40-man rosters at the end of last season.

-The union also is negotiating with MLB over resetting the dates for players with opt-out clauses in their deals.
-The sides also are likely to agree on a roster freeze.
+The union is negotiating with MLB over resetting the dates for players with opt-out clauses in their deals, and the sides are likely to agree on a roster freeze.
+They are discussing the possibility of payments to major league players who have not reached the point of big-money deals to make up for paychecks they won’t be getting in April and May.

 This year marked the earliest opening day other than for international games.
 As it stood, Game 7 of the World Series would have been Oct.
 28, and teams and players could push the postseason into November.